 The second instruction intervention utilized peer learning activities meant to develop a student's programming skills.
 Cognitive apprenticeship methods were modified and new constructivist elements were introduced.
 When an instructor shows students how to develop solutions from scratch, the focus of the teaching effort is aligned with the learning outcome.
 However, the manner in which students are taught the programming thought process is instructivist in essence; students are passively watching the instructor demonstration just as they watch lectures in other courses.
-We developed, as part of a constructivist apprenticeship strategy (Gaspar, Langevin & Boyer, 2007), programming activities which are student-led.
+We developed, as part of a constructivist apprenticeship strategy [6], programming activities which are student-led.
+The philosophy of constructivism assumes that "human learning is constructed, that learners build new knowledge upon the foundation of previous learning.
+This view of learning sharply contrasts with one in which learning is the passive transmission of information from one individual to another, a view in which reception, not construction, is key" [8].
 A student is picked and given a wireless keyboard and mouse set connected to the podium PC which screen is projected for all to see.
 For the duration of the exercise, this student will work out his or her solution in front of the other students.
 This activity develops critical thinking, troubleshooting and other programming skills related to the evaluation of the correctness of the solution being developed.
-Unlike instructor-led approaches, this activity exposes the students' thought process thus enabling an apprenticeship learning which is guided by the authentic learning barriers encountered by this specific student group.
+Unlike instructor-led approaches, this activity exposes the students' thought process thus enabling an apprenticeship learning which is guided by the authentic learning barriers encountered by these specific students.

-Method
+2. Method